-- 4.1 The Local Government Act 2003 does not prescribe approved sources of finance, only that borrowing may not, without the consent of HM Treasury, be in other than Sterling. - 4.2 The main options available for the borrowing strategy for 2020/21 are PWLB loans, market loans, capital market loans and the Municipal Bond Agency.
-The interest rate applicable to either PWLB or markets loans can be fixed or variable. - 4.3 Variable rate short term borrowing is expected to be cheaper than long term fixed borrowing and therefore may be considered throughout the financial year.
+- 4.1 The Local Government Act 2003 does not prescribe approved sources of finance, only that borrowing may not, without the consent of HM Treasury, be in other than Sterling. - 4.2 The main options available for the borrowing strategy for 2022/23 are PWLB loans, market loans, capital market loans and the Municipal Bond Agency.
+The interest rate applicable to either PWLB or markets loans can be fixed or variable.

+- 4.3 Variable rate short term borrowing is expected to be cheaper than long term fixed borrowing and therefore may be considered throughout the financial year.
 Due to the expectation that interest rates will rise, the risk of the potential increase in interest rates will be balanced against any potential short-term savings. - 4.4 There are different types of market loans available, including forward starting, at variable and fixed interest rates.
 It is not usual practice to agree forward starting loans, but their use may be considered to avoid the 'cost of carry' the difference between borrowing costs and investment returns.
 These loans generally would have to be offered at rates below the current or future PWLB forecast rates to make them an attractive option and considered as a means of mitigating future interest rate movements if the opportunity arose, i.e. where the Council can agree an interest rate ahead of when it would actually be required to draw down the funds. - 4.5 To mitigate this interest rate risk a limit is placed on the total level of borrowing that can be taken as variable interest rate loans.
-To provide scope to utilise new market products should they become available as well as minimise the cost of borrowing and increase the diversification of the debt portfolio it is proposed that the limit on variable rate loans should be 40% of total borrowing in 2020/21. - 4.6 The main strategy is therefore: - Current (January 2020) long term PWLB rates (50 years) are around 2.75%.
-It is forecast that this will rise over the financial year 2020/21 with targets rates being, 2.90% Q1, 3.00% Q2, 3.10% Q3 and 3.20% Q4.
+To provide scope to utilise new market products should they become available as well as minimise the cost of borrowing and increase the diversification of the debt portfolio it is proposed that the limit on variable rate loans should be 40% of total borrowing in 2022/23. - 4.6 The main strategy is therefore: - Current (February 2022) long term PWLB rates (50 years) are around 2.11%.
+It is forecast that there will be little upward movement in PWLB rates over the next two financial years, being 2.30% Q1, 2.30% Q2, 2.40% Q3 and 2.40% Q4.
 Should interest rates fall below these targets borrowing should be considered, with preference given to terms which ensure a balanced profile of debt maturity, this may include Local Infrastructure Rate borrowing.
-The average interest rates forecast across this financial year for various borrowing periods are as follows: - - 10 years 2.58% 25 years - 3.12% 50 years - 3.02% - Whilst monitoring borrowing interest rates if there appears to be an upward trend then it may be considered prudent to lock into rates which exceed those outlined in paragraph 4.6 above, to minimise interest rate risk. - The use of short-term borrowing (6 months to 18 months) will also be considered with the aim of minimising borrowing costs.
+The average interest rates forecast across this financial year for various borrowing periods are as follows: -

+10 years - 2.40% 25 years - 2.55% 50 years - 2.35%

+- Whilst monitoring borrowing interest rates if there appears to be an upward trend then it may be considered prudent to lock into rates which exceed those outlined in paragraph 4.6 above, to minimise interest rate risk. - The use of short-term borrowing (6 months to 18 months) will also be considered with the aim of minimising borrowing costs.
 This short-term borrowing will be replaced with longer term loans when rates are preferable. - External borrowing rates currently far exceed the return that is available for investments, meaning savings can be achieved by borrowing internally from reserves in the short term.
-The current policy of internal borrowing will continue to be followed as a short-term funding option serving to minimise overall cost.

-• Consideration will be given to borrowing market loans which are at least 20 basis points below the PWLB target rate.
+The current policy of internal borrowing will continue to be followed as a short-term funding option serving to minimise overall cost. - Consideration will be given to borrowing market loans which are at least 20 basis points below the PWLB target rate.